 I was at a place for awhile, now I'm here.
 Can't say where here is.
 Might as well be on Mars.
 We see movies outside.
 All this time and the only Jap I've seen is Charlie Chan.
 The other fellows saw plenty before I got here.
 You know they get ice cream in the Navy?
 Now they tell me.
 I'm doing good, but the Japs might want to change that.
 Haha.
 Happy New Year.
 Bob

 ^{} Imagine having to deliver full-sized letters.
-The drain on matériel, aircraft, fuel, and personnel.
-Whoever came up with V-mail was a genius.
+The drain on materiel, aircraft, fuel, and personnel.
+Who coang up with a multiwa la genius.